GraphPKU/PygHO/README.md

 print(mt.shape)
 ```

-For a batch of batchsize $b$.
+For a batch of size $b$.
 X is
 * Sparse tensor. indice $\in \N^{2\times nnz}$, value $\in \N ^{nnz\times d}$.
 With another batch tensor in $\N^{nnz}$
 * Masked tensor. value $\in \R^{b\times n\times n \times d}$. mask $\R^{b\times n\times n}$.

 For a batch.
 A is

-* Sparse tensor of two sparse dimension when X is sparse tensor.
+* Sparse tensor of two sparse dimensions when X is a sparse tensor.

-* Sparse tensor of three sparse dimension when X is masked tensor.
+* Sparse tensor of three sparse dimensions when X is a masked tensor.

 ## Basic Message passing operation.

-example/nestedGNN and example/SSWL are examples for sparse and dense subgraph GNNs, respectively.
+example/nestedGNN and example/SSWL are examples of sparse and dense subgraph GNNs, respectively.

 ### Sparse Representation